 If a pirate has a trinket equipped, you can have a look at it by clicking this button.
 If there's a message inscribed on the trinket, you'll also be able to see that here.

-When Puzzling on land, you will see a small view of the locality in the bird view, along with a chat box.
-When at Sea you will see the progress of your vessel on the open seas, or in the event of a Sea Battle, the Sea Battle grid will be shown.
+When puzzling on land, there's a small view of the locality in the bird view, along with a chat box.
+When at Sea it's possible to see the progress of the vessel on the open seas, or in the event of a battle, the Sea Battle grid will be shown.

 Chatting during Puzzling by Pausing